leffj/markergene2classifier/README.txt

-This software takes  sequence and taxonomy information from a database and reformats and filters them to create a custom database for use in retraining the naive Baysian hierarchical classifier, such as RDP.
+This software takes  sequence and taxonomy information from a database and reformats and filters them to create a custom database for use in retraining the naive Bayesian hierarchical classifier, such as RDP.
 The current version is appropriate for use with entries from the Bar Code of Life database.